 Our three key objectives

 Make the UK a global centre for the sharing economy

-Respond to the shared challenges of our members
+Respond to the shared challenges and opportunities of our members